The Guest (British TV series): Broadcast

 The series premiered on BBC iPlayer and BBC One on 1 September 2025.

 The series premiered in America on Showtime and Paramount+ on October 17.

+It is also premiered in India on Lionsgate Play on 6 March 2026.

 Reception

 Reviews of the series were generally positive, with most awarding four or three stars.

 Rebecca Nicholson, writing in The Financial Times, called The Guest "a gripping gothic tale of rich and poor", awarding it 4 out of 5 stars.

 Anita Singh, writing in The Telegraph, described the series as "surprisingly moreish", comparing it to a Harlan Coben thriller, awarding it 4 out of 5 stars.
 Carol Midgley of The Times also gave 4 out of 5 stars, praising the writing and pace, which hints at "darkness beneath the glossy surface."

 Elle Magazine described the series as "wildly addictive."

 Lucy Mangan, writing in The Guardian, gave it 3 out of 5 stars, calling it "a gloriously ridiculous thriller that slips down a treat".
 Vicky Jessop of The Standard also gave it 3 out of five, praising the acting but calling the plot "really silly".
 James Hibbs, writing in Radio Times, also awarded three stars, praising the direction and acting, and calling the first three "brilliantly crafted", but finding the resolution wanting, with too many mystery elements.
 Digital Spy also gave it three stars, saying "Creevy and Myles give exceptional performances that ground some of the more fantastical elements of the story".

 The Independent was less complimentary, awarding the series 2 out of 5 and calling it "hogwash... like a deranged game of Jenga".

+In September 2026, the series received five nominations at the BAFTA Cymru Awards.